Open-Source-Satellite/qemu/README.rst

-As part of this development, we are engaging developers to create on board software, in order to support this development, we figured that we would need an emulator for our preferred main processor (STM32H753ZI) and one that is open source...
+As part of this development, we are engaging developers to create on board software, in order to support this development, we figured that we would need a emulator for our preferred main processor (STM32H753ZI) and one that is open source...
 QEMU is a good fit!

 Whilst QEMU emulates lots of ARM processors, support for Cortex-M7